 Even if the school you are applying to does not require the ACT writing section, there is a still a general idea that a good ACT writing score can still be helpful and should match or exceed the overall ACT percentile expected for admissions at the school.
 If most students who are accepted into your chosen school have an ACT score of 29, then that falls within the 92nd percentile of composite scores for the ACT, which is about a 9 on the ACT writing.
 This is not a hard rule, but rather something you should aim for if you do take the ACT writing section and it doesn’t end up being required at one or more of the schools that you are applying to.

 What if You Think Your ACT Writing Score is Wrong?

-If you recently took the ACT with writing and found your writing score to be much lower than expected, then read on in regards to what options you have moving forward:
+If you recently took the ACT with writing and found your writing score to be much lower than expected (you didn’t spend all that time in your ACT prep book for nothing, right?), then read on in regards to what options you have moving forward:

 First off, it is quite rare for the ACT, Inc to make a mistake in grading your writing score.
 That said, it does happen.
 And if you have a good hunch that your ACT writing score is not truly yours, then there are some things that you can do if you believe any of the following scenarios is happening to you:

 - Writing the essay with pen instead of pencil